 Growth and Development

-When the national income increases (growth), ideally it should result in development (qualitative aspect – like health, education, employment etc.).
-There can also be cases when growth does not percolate to the bottom of the pyramid – non inclusive growth – that will not result in the development of weaker sections of the society.
+When the national income increases (growth), ideally it should result in development (qualitative aspects – like health, education, employment etc.).
+There can also be cases when growth does not percolate to the bottom of the pyramid – non-inclusive growth – that will not result in the development of weaker sections of society.
 For sustainable development, inclusive growth is a must.

 Growth and Employment